microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 title: "Global setup and teardown"
 ---

 There are two ways to configure global setup and teardown: using a global setup file and setting it in the config under [`globalSetup`](#configure-globalsetup-and-globalteardown) or using [project dependencies](#project-dependencies).
 With project dependencies, you define a project that runs before all other projects.
-This is the recommended way to configure global setup as with Project dependencies your HTML report will show the global setup, trace viewer will record a trace of the setup, the inspector works and fixtures can be used.
+This is the recommended way to configure global setup as with Project dependencies your HTML report will show the global setup, trace viewer will record a trace of the setup and fixtures can be used.

 ## Project Dependencies